organisciak/dissertation/document/4_posterior_objective.md

 -   _Temporality_.

-    __RQ1__: Does the length of time that a worker spends on a question reflect the quality of their rating?
+    __RQ 1.1__: Does the length of time that a worker spends on a question reflect the quality of their rating?

 -   _Experience_.

-    __RQ2__: Do workers grow more reliable over time?
+    __RQ 1.2__: Do workers grow more reliable over time?

     Can you account for the rating distribution given the worker's experience?
 In this study, tasks are grouped topically, by "queries".
     Workers were asked 'is this metadata record relevant to Query X' or 'what is the tone of Query X?'